Testing For Iodine Sufficiency In The Body

 Iodine in Hair

-Ideally we would choose hair mineral analysis for determination of iodine status because it is inexpensive and convenient, however this is not available currently.
+Ideally we would choose hair mineral analysis for determination of iodine status because it is inexpensive and convenient, however this is not a realistic option.
 Iodine levels in hair tissue can be measured and research has demonstrated the normal values, however, the two labs we utilize for hair mineral testing do not perform an assay for iodine.
 The reason for this is that iodine, being such a volatile element, quickly oxidizes or combines with other elements and this makes spectroscopic analysis of iodine levels a less useful measurement than it would seem to be.

 Given the above limitation, in this article we will discuss testing for iodine in urine and blood.
 When urine is tested, there is more than one approach.
 We will see why the 24 hour “loading” test in which a person takes a dose of a known quantity of iodine before collecting urine for 24 hours, is in many ways the most helpful way to test, though a “spot” or random urine test can also be useful.